tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Show of respect between two teams, they shake hands, Baklava raise the victors' hands... only to lay them out with low-blows.
 They beat Pure Gold down and celebrate their "victory" in the ring.

-#### Critical 420 Ladder Match for 20g of CBD marijuana: Benny Bacchus v Isnorr v Rafi v Goblin
+#### Critical 420 Ladder Match for 20g of marijuana: Benny Bacchus v Isnorr v Rafi v Goblin

+Timestamp: `1:45:36`

 The trophy (20g of marijuana, declared to be CBD) is hung high above the ring.